ad6190/ad6190.github.io/_posts/2021-06-17-sde-hiring-process.md

 - For some roles, it may be important to check debugging skills.
 Debugging a large code-base with little guidance gets especially challenging for juniors.
 You could see their potential by assigning a bug from an open-sourced project.
 Many developer friendly projects have a tag of "first-issue" to help beginners.

 With zoom fatigue during covid, interviewing can be really challenging.
 It is important to be effective for the duration of call and avoid wasting time on either sides.
+I will keep adding to this list as I get more ideas around interviewing SDEs and staying effective.